Daijiworld @ 25: Dr Ronald Colaco hails ‘Direct Donor to Beneficiary’ philosophy

 Special guests included Ronald Pinto, managing director of Hyssna International, UAE, and Dr Rohan Monteiro.
 Directors of Daijiworld—Melwyn Rodrigues, Alexis Castelino, Nelson Rodricks, Leena Victor D’Souza, Michael Castelino, Dayan D’Souza, Ronald Nazareth, and Stevan Mascarenhas—were present.

-Dr Ronald Colaco and Ronald Pinto honoured staff members Praveen Tauro, Dayanand Kukkaje, Sonia Sudhakar, Nandini Mallya, Alwyn Mascarenhas, and Stany Bela for their dedicated service.
+Dr Ronald Colaco and Ronald Pinto honoured staff members Praveen Tauro, Dayanand Kukkaje, Sonia Sudhakar, Nandini Mallya, Allwyn Mascarenhas, and Stany Bela for their dedicated service.
 The directors and staff also presented a Silver Jubilee memento to Walter Nandalike.

-Melwyn Rodrigues delivered the vote of thanks, while Rena Castelino compered the programme.
+Melvyn Rodrigues delivered the vote of thanks, while Rena Castelino compered the programme.
 The celebration concluded with the grand finale of Hyssna Miss Daijiworld, followed by classical performances by students of Shri Devi Nrutyaradhana Kala Kendra, Puttur.

 Top Stories